Why We Need Copper: Benefits & Myths

 There are some who believe that wearing a copper bracelet or wristband can help to alleviate the symptoms of arthritis or help one to avoid getting arthritis.
 Sadly though, none of the studies done into this have been found to show any evidence that copper is of benefit.

-The NHS has helpfully provided a comprehensive look at where these first stories of copper being used in this way came from, as well as a detailed breakdown of the studies that disprove the theory.
 There may yet be a link between copper and certain conditions, but it appears that there isn’t one between the mineral and arthritis – at least from skin contact.

 Altzheimers May Be Related To Copper Intake